zhouer/Sidekick/docs/protocol.md

 }
 ```

-## 6. Core Module Interaction Message Types
+## 6. Core Component Interaction Message Types

-These message types facilitate the control of specific visual module instances and the feedback from those instances.
+These message types facilitate the control of specific visual component instances and the feedback from those instances.
 They are typically sent only after a Hero determines (via `system/announce`) that a Sidekick UI is ready.

 *   **Hero -> Sidekick:**
-    *   `spawn`: Creates a new module instance in the UI.
-Requires `target` (the ID for the new instance) and a module-specific `payload` containing initial configuration.
+    *   `spawn`: Creates a new component instance in the UI.
+Requires `target` (the ID for the new instance) and a component-specific `payload` containing initial configuration.
-    *   `update`: Modifies an existing module instance or performs actions within it.
-Requires `target` (the ID of the instance) and a module-specific `payload` describing the action and its options (e.g., `{ action: "drawLine", options: {...} }`). **Note:** While the protocol defines the `update` message structure, the *handling* of this message in the UI might differ based on the module's implementation (state-driven vs. imperative).
+    *   `update`: Modifies an existing component instance or performs actions within it.
+Requires `target` (the ID of the instance) and a component-specific `payload` describing the action and its options (e.g., `{ action: "drawLine", options: {...} }`). **Note:** While the protocol defines the `update` message structure, the *handling* of this message in the UI might differ based on the component's implementation (state-driven vs. imperative).
 See [WebApp Development Guide](./webapp-development.md).
-    *   `remove`: Destroys a specific module instance in the UI.
+    *   `remove`: Destroys a specific component instance in the UI.
 Requires `target` (the ID of the instance to remove).
 Payload is usually `null` or omitted.
 *   **Sidekick -> Hero:**
-    *   `event`: Informs the Hero about user interactions or significant events within a specific module instance.
-Requires `src` (the ID of the instance generating the event) and a module-specific `payload` describing the event details.
+    *   `event`: Informs the Hero about user interactions or significant events within a specific component instance.
+Requires `src` (the ID of the instance generating the event) and a component-specific `payload` describing the event details.
-    *   `error`: Reports an error encountered by a specific module instance or the Sidekick UI while processing a command related to that instance.
+    *   `error`: Reports an error encountered by a specific component instance or the Sidekick UI while processing a command related to that instance.
 Requires `src` (the ID of the instance where the error occurred) and a `payload` containing an error message.

-## 7. Module-Specific Protocols
+## 7. Component-Specific Protocols

-### 7.1 `grid` Module
+### 7.1 `grid` Component

 **Purpose:** Displays and interacts with a 2D grid of cells.
 Ideal for visualizing maps, game boards, matrices, or simple pixel art.
 Allows setting cell color and text, and reacting to user clicks on individual cells.